datafx/wz_proxy/README.md

 1. A Python script opens a **real visible Chromium window** on your desktop machine and navigates to `https://www.waze.com/live-map`
 2. A **Flask web server** runs alongside it, accepting georss requests
 3. When a request comes in, the script makes the Waze API call **from within the real browser session** — bypassing bot detection entirely
-4. SpectreNav calls the Flask server directly over your **local network or WireGuard VPN**
+4. SpectreNav calls the Flask server directly over your **local network or VPN**
 5. The browser session **auto-refreshes every 25 minutes** to keep cookies fresh

 ---